How do I plan an upgrade strategy for an Amazon EKS cluster?

 What to expect during a Kubernetes upgrade

-Upgrading an Amazon EKS cluster requires updating 2 main components: the control plane (master nodes) and the data plane (worker nodes).
-When you upgrade these components, keep the following consideration in mind.
+To upgrade an Amazon EKS cluster, you must update two main components: the control plane and the data plane.
+When you upgrade these components, keep the following considerations in mind.

 In-place Amazon EKS cluster upgrades